 Click here to see this video on YouTube.

-The music is coming from the local pasture; the central point for community gatherings and sports events.
+These classic sounds of Grenada are coming from the local pasture; the central point for community gatherings and sports events.
 It’s not uncommon for music and announcements to fill the entire valley, especially for Sunday afternoon cricket or football matches on the pasture.

 I’ve lived in so many places in the world where these audio levels would be considered intolerable.
 Here, it’s a welcome part of the Grenadian soundscape.
 The music is cheerful, and a reminder that there’s always a celebration under foot.